Abjad/abjad/trunk/abjad/docs/source/system_overview/parsing/index.rst

-Abjad's "reduced-ly" parser parses the "reduced-ly" microlanguage, whose syntax combines a very small subset of LilyPond syntax, along with affordances for generating various types of Abjad containers, and speedups for rapidly notating notes and rests without needing to specify pitches.
-It used mainly for creating Abjad documentation:
+Abjad's "reduced-ly" parser parses the "reduced-ly" microlanguage, whose syntax combines a very small subset of LilyPond syntax, along with affordances for generating various types of Abjad containers.
+It also allows for rapidly notating notes and rests without needing to specify pitches.
+It is used mainly for creating Abjad documentation:

 ::